PySpice-org/PyCpuSimulator/doc/sphinx/source/avr/index.rst

 =========================================

 There is two possibilities to extract data from datasheet, the first one is to copy text using a PDF viewer, and the second one is to dump the PDF text content using a tool like *pdftotext*.
-Then use a mixture of scripts and a powerful editor to cleanup and reformat the text, a spreadsheet like Libre Office can help to deal with tables through a CSV file.
+And then use a mixture of scripts and a powerful editor to cleanup and reformat the text, a spreadsheet like Libre Office can help to deal with tables using a CSV file.

 AVR Registers
 =============